secugrow/kotlin-archetype/src/main/resources/archetype-resources/README.md

 Also, [Cucumber Picocontainers](https://github.com/cucumber/cucumber-jvm/tree/master/picocontainer) were added for a smooth usage of test data among all steps.
 For a quick and easy setup of Webdriver, [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) from [Boni Garcia](https://github.com/bonigarcia/bonigarcia.github.io) is used.

-Reports will be generated with [Cluecumber Report](https://github.com/trivago/cluecumber-report-plugin) or - if you run the test in a Jenkins environment - [Cucumber Report](https://wiki.jenkins.io/display/JENKINS/Cucumber+Reports+Plugin) can be used for smooth reports.

 ## Prerequisites
 * Java SDK (recommended Version > 15)